-1 medium onion, halved and sliced thin
+1 onion, peeled and sliced into 1/4 inch rounds

 3 cloves garlic, minced